-Most debtors need their Social Security disability payments (SSDI) and Supplemental Security Income (SSI) disability payments to live on while they are unable to work.
-In most cases your Social Security disability payments are protected in Chapter 7 bankruptcy -- meaning the bankruptcy trustee cannot take them.
-But there are some exceptions.
-Whether you can keep all of your SSDI payments depends on:
+Most debtors need their disability payments to live on while they’re unable to work.
+Fortunately, most disability payments are protected in Chapter 7 bankruptcy and cannot be taken by the bankruptcy trustee.
+But exceptions exist depending on:

-But keep in mind that while most Social Security disability benefits are exempt in Chapter 7 bankruptcy, certain jurisdictions have created an implied exception that only protects amounts necessary for your care and maintenance.
-So depending on where you live, a Chapter 7 trustee may be able to go after a lump sum disability payment if it is not necessary for your support.
+For instance, certain jurisdictions allow filers to protect only the amount necessary for your care and maintenance.
+So depending on where you live, a Chapter 7 trustee might be able to go after a lump sum disability payment, or any unspent payment amount, if it is not necessary for your support.